 Cool, right?
 This may have been done before by someone else but I refuse to look that up to find out.
 I am proud of myself for coming up with the idea and I’d rather live in a bubble where I’m the first one.

-How to Make Blood Halloween Punch
+How to Make Blood Bag Drink

 Making this blood Halloween punch is very easy!
 I used a combination of cranberry juice, pineapple juice and lemon lime soda.
 But you could use any dark red juice such as pomegranate, cherry or fruit punch.
 Ginger ale would also be a good substituent for the lemon lime soda.
+I made this a non-alcoholic drink recipe because I wanted it to be kid friendly but you could add vodka if this is for an adults only celebration.
+This isn’t drinkable blood.
+It is simply a red punch that works well as a fake blood drink.

-When you make this punch there will be some foam at the top from pouring and the soda.
+When you make this Halloween drink there will be some foam at the top from pouring and the soda.
 I tried just using juice and this still occurred.
 The process of filling the blood bags with the syringe will add lots of air into your fake IV bag anyway, so they can’t be avoided by opting for non carbonated drinks.
 (You might be able to if you added the punch super slowly with the syringe but that would be very time consuming.)

 How to Fill Fake Blood Bags for Drinks